 68127-0089

-It goes without saying that my preferred option would be email.
+My preferred option would be email.

-Not only will you have documentation of your request, but it also entirely avoids the risk of the mail not arriving at its intended destination.
+Not only will you have documentation of your request, but it also avoids the risk of the mail not arriving at its intended destination.
 Besides, it is also faster.

 Let your recipient know to monitor their Hyatt accounts regularly so they can book their desired properties as soon as the points appear.